robertwilltryanything-sudo/Disco/DEPLOYMENT.md

 You may encounter build errors during deployment.
 This is a common issue related to corrupt package caches or tool version inconsistencies on build servers.
 To solve this, this project has been configured to be more resilient:

-1.  **Using Stable Tool Versions**: The `package.json` file instructs Vercel to use **Node.js v18.x** and **pnpm v8.x**.
-This specific combination of long-term support (LTS) versions is deliberately chosen to maximize stability and avoid rare, environment-specific bugs that can occur with newer toolchains.
+1.  **Using Stable Tool Versions**: The `package.json` file instructs Vercel to use **Node.js v18.x**.
+This long-term support (LTS) version is deliberately chosen to maximize stability and avoid rare, environment-specific bugs that can occur with newer toolchains.
-2.  **Using `pnpm`**: The `vercel.json` file instructs Vercel to use the `pnpm` package manager, which is generally faster and more reliable than `npm` for avoiding caching issues.
+2.  **Using `npm`**: The `vercel.json` file instructs Vercel to use the `npm` package manager.
+This is a strategic choice to bypass a persistent, environment-specific error that was occurring with `pnpm` on the Vercel build platform.
-3.  **Clean Dependency Resolution**: The old `package-lock.json` (for `npm`) has been removed.
-This ensures that `pnpm` creates a fresh, accurate `pnpm-lock.yaml` file from scratch during deployment, preventing conflicts from an outdated lock file.
+3.  **Clean Dependency Resolution**: The project uses a minimal `package-lock.json`.
+This ensures that `npm` resolves and installs fresh dependencies during deployment, preventing conflicts from an outdated or corrupt lock file.

-With these settings, Vercel will automatically use the correct versions of Node.js and `pnpm`, install your dependencies cleanly, and build your project. **You do not need to override any settings in the Vercel UI.**
+With these settings, Vercel will automatically use the correct versions of Node.js and `npm`, install your dependencies cleanly, and build your project. **You do not need to override any settings in the Vercel UI.**

 ---